Placenta: Immunological barrier

 However, the placental barrier is not the sole means of evading the immune system, as foreign fetal cells also persist in the maternal circulation, on the other side of the placental barrier.

+DNA methylation

+The trophoblast is the outer layer of cells of the blastocyst (see day 9 in Figure, above, showing the initial stages of human embryogenesis).
+Placental trophoblast cells have a unique genome-wide DNA methylation pattern determined by de novo methyltransferases during embryogenesis.
+This methylation pattern is principally required to regulate placental development and function, which in turn is critical for embryo survival.

 Other

 The placenta also provides a reservoir of blood for the fetus, delivering blood to it in case of hypotension and vice versa, comparable to a capacitor.

 Clinical significance

 Numerous pathologies can affect the placenta.